Ottawa Central Station: Services

 Station services included free Wi-Fi and a travel lounge with seating, tables, power outlets.
 The lounge was open at all times to travelers in the station.

-The station also offered a number of vending machines with coffee and other hot beverages, muffins, sandwiches, soups and salads, ice cream, chips, chocolate bars and cold drinks, as well as earbuds.
-All vending machines accepted Interac Flash, Visa, MasterCard, Apple Pay and Google Pay.
+The station also offered a number of vending machines with hot and cold beverages, food, candy, as well as earbuds.
 In addition, the station offered a baggage storage service for passengers.

-There was also an ATM and a Mr. Sub restaurant featuring Country Style hot beverages and baked goods.
-Protect Guard Services operated as the station's main security.
-Ideal Control Systems and First Student offices are located on the second level of the terminal.
+There was also an ATM and a Mr. Sub restaurant in the terminal.